Tenants guide

 - Persistent withdrawal of services that are reasonably required for the occupation of the property.

-A landlord, or agent of, may commit harassment through the following conduct;
+A landlord, or someone acting on their behalf, may commit harassment through the following conduct;

 Retaliatory or revenge eviction